chanzuckerberg/ExpressionMatrix2/README.md

 - Interactively explore the functionality offered by the server.
 You will need a more real test case to perform any interesting visualization or analysis, but if you made it here you are ready to run the ExpressionMatrix2 software on real data.

-Note that to simplify the "Getting started" process we copied ExpressionMatrix2.so to the same directory containing the Python scripts, so it is found automatically.
-In real use, this will not be practical, and instead you will want to set environment variable PYTHONPATH to the directory containing ExpressionMatrix2.so.
-This will allow the Python interpreter to locate it.

-You can finds more detailed documentation in the doc directory of the local copy of the repository you created.
+You can finds more detailed documentation in the doc directory that was just created by the tar command, ~ExpressionMatrix2/doc.
 You can point your browser to doc/index.html to get started.